 Aligning With Google Analytics

 In SEO terms, paying attention to Google Analytics is always going to be a major concern.
 It tells you plenty of what you need to know in order to ensure that your website is operating in the best possible way for SEO, so you need to keep an eye on it.
 It is also important to ensure that you are aligning your Google Analytics with the AMP pages, in order to improve the way that AMP is helping your SEO progress.

 All you need to do here is edit the ‘amp-post-template-actions.php’ file.
 You can do this in WordPress itself, via the dashboard, and it is often the easiest way to do so.
 Alternatively, you might decide to go to the PHP and do it from there.
 However you do it, you need to make sure that you are able to track your AMP pages with Google Analytics so that you can gather as much data as possible and so ensure that you are doing the right thing.

 You will soon be able to tell whether or not you need to make any changes, and if you do then it is just a matter of ensuring that you do so with your basic understanding of SEO in line with that.
 Match up those two essentials, and before long you will have AMP-enabled mobile pages which you can apply SEO to in just the same way as any other page.

 Done right, this is a great way to bring in more people to your website and to gradually improve your site’s appearance on the SERP.
 It is worth looking into, even if only for some of your most important articles, as it will mean you are accessible to many more people – and that is always a good thing on the web, especially for your business’ SEO.

 AMP Myths Debunked

 Stone Temple recently published findings from 10 case studies where they’ve debunked 4 myths about accelerated mobile pages.
-I will cover them briefly here, but I strongly advise you read the full article here.
+I will cover them briefly here, but this article gives a more in-depth overview.